top of page

 Written by Talia Cecchele

 Eating is one of life's greatest pleasures and should be enjoyed.
-As children, we didn’t have to make many decisions when it came to food, we ate intuitively and asked for food if we were hungry and stopped eating when we were full.
-Then somewhere along the way we started to eat to time, when food was available, out of habit or as a way of managing emotions.
-We lost touch with the food we were eating.
+As children, we didn’t have to make many decisions when it came to food, we ate intuitively; asking for food if we were hungry and stopping eating when we were full.
+Then somewhere along the way we started to eat to time, when food was available, out of habit or eating to manage emotions.
+We lost touch with the food and way in which we were eating.

 As adults leading busy lives, so many of us eat in a rush, gulping down food and not even noticing where it all went, let alone the taste or texture of it.
 We eat while multi-tasking, replying to emails and scrolling through other people’s delicious meals.
 Sometimes we don’t even sit down to eat.
 Eating in this way adds stress to our body and can slow or shut down digestion which can lead to abdominal pain, bloating, wind and feelings of guilt (why did I eat that much?!).

 Mindful eating is a skill born out of the Buddhist practice of mindfulness.
-When learnt, it can help people to improve their relationship with food, break free from diet culture and food rules, and begin to eat in a flexible way.
-Research has shown that mindful eating can also help control urges to over-eat or binge and assists with weight management and digestion.
+When practised, it can help people to improve their relationship with food, break free from diet culture and food rules, and begin to eat in a flexible way.
+Research has shown that mindful eating can also help control urges to over-eat or engage in binge eating and assists with weight management and digestion.
 Mindful eating is not a diet.
 It is a way of eating.

 Mindful eating consists of 5 key principles: